 Providing your customers with an accurate and detailed sizing chart is an essential part of reducing returns for your products.
 This is especially relevant if you’re in the apparel industry, as average return rates for online apparel brands hovers around 40 percent.

 ASOS has a great approach to helping customers pick the proper size with a short survey that utilizes aggregate data from past purchasers to help users select the right for them.
 You have the option to input your height, weight, body type, and personal fit preferences before the algorithm provides you with an accurate estimate of your perfect size.
-It’s a helpful and efficient way of reduce returns to provide a more user-focused shopping experience.
+It’s a helpful and efficient way of reducing returns to provide a more user-focused shopping experience.

 5. Elevate the value of customer reviews: